Government subsidies for low-carbon installations

 - Contrary to popular opinion, Renewables are still an excellent Government-backed investment option.
 Returns on investment of 12-20% per annum remain typical, in the right situation.

-- The general idea is that subsidies reduce as technologies mature and become cheaper to install.
+- The general idea is that renewable energy subsidies reduce as technologies mature and become cheaper to install.

 - Guaranteed 20 year rates.
 Once you’re in – you’re in!
 Non-domestic subsidy rates are guaranteed for 20 years from the moment they are awarded to a given installation.
 So even if a given subsidy ends in principle in the next 10 years, those who installed qualifying systems in 2017 will continue to draw the appropriate subsidy at their qualifying 2017 rate until 2037.
 The rate is also index-linked with the CPI.

-- Applications for subsides are made to Ofgem once a system has been installed and commissioned.
+- Applications for renewable energy subsidies are made to Ofgem once a system has been installed and commissioned.

 - Ofgem have the final say whether or not a system qualifies: it’s essential to comply with Ofgem’s published installation standards.
 We strongly recommend you get professional help with this, either with us or some other trusted professional agency.